 The aim of DigiFest Annual Research Conference ARK 2022 is to promote collaborative practices (creativity, innovation and interdisciplinarity) across art, design and technology.

 - To showcase and facilitate creative projects that incorporate interdisciplinary skills and digital technologies

 - To interrogate the transformative vision of the future in arts and design fields

 - To demonstrate the economic significance of digital skills and technologies

 Activities: Below are the activities lined-up for this year’s event

-This virtual exhibition (using virtual gallery) will showcase and celebrate creative projects that align with the event theme (UNMASKED) and/or the special focus “using experiences during the pandemic to unleash creativity, innovation, and entrepreneurship to solve problems after the pandemic”.
+This virtual exhibition will showcase and celebrate creative projects that align with the event theme (ROMANCING THE STONE) on the DigiFest website.
 Exhibitors include DUT students and staff, other institutions and industry in and outside South Africa.